holdenlee/holdenlee.github.io/posts/Research.md

 Current interests include:

-+ **Bayesian inference/Probabilistic modeling**: How to design provable algorithms for learning probability distributions and sampling from them?
++ **Bayesian inference/Probabilistic modeling**, with a focus on **sampling (MCMC) algorithms**: How to design provable algorithms for learning probability distributions and sampling from them?
 How can we improve classical algorithms like Markov Chain Monte Carlo, or test the quality of the samples?
-+ **Control theory and reinforcement learning**: It is a well-studied problem how to find the optimal control for known linear dynamical system.
++ **Control theory and reinforcement learning**, with a focus on **learning dynamical systems**: It is a well-studied problem how to find the optimal control for known linear dynamical system.
 However, reinforcement learning deals with learning how to act  unknown, combinatorially complex systems; algorithms are heuristic and slow.
 How to bridge this gap?
 + **Neural networks**: Neural networks tackle highly nonconvex problems but do very well in practice.
 Why?
 What kind of algorithmic improvements can we come up with by understanding their theoretical foundations more deeply?
 + **Natural language understanding**: Language is a fundamental part of human intelligence and a big frontier for machine learning.
 How do we create machines that can understand "grammar" and "semantics"?